Section IX: Plan Maintenance

 - The Office of Emergency Management will coordinate training at least annually.

-- UHVDPS will schedule exercises to ensure that UHVDPS remains in a ready state to respond to any emergency.
+- UHV will schedule exercises to ensure that UHV remains in a ready state to respond to any emergency.

 - The Office of Emergency Management, collaborating with other departments, will develop a comprehensive training program that will evaluate and test both ICS capabilities and university support operations in unison.
 The program will include the following components: